PL PATH/BOTANY 123 — PLANTS, PARASITES, AND PEOPLE

 PL PATH/F&W ECOL/HORT/LAND ARC 309 — DISEASES OF TREES AND SHRUBS

 Fundamental disease concepts, pathogens and causal agents, diagnosis, and biologically rational principles and practices for management of diseases of trees and shrubs.
-For degree students and professionals.
-One extended lecture with discussion and one lab or field trip per week.
+Includes field trips

 PL PATH 311 — GLOBAL FOOD SECURITY